-- 1. The Agency National regulatory authorities shall monitor trading activity in wholesale energy products to detect and prevent trading based on inside information and market manipulation.
-It shall collect the data for assessing and monitoring wholesale energy markets as provided for in Article 8. - 2.
-National regulatory authorities shall cooperate at regional level and with the Agency in carrying out the monitoring of wholesale energy markets referred to in paragraph 1.
+1. The AgencyNational regulatory authorities shall monitor trading activity in wholesale energy products to detect and prevent trading based on inside information and market manipulationin their national market.
+For this purpose they may use the user manuals developed by the Agency for the Cooperation of Energy Regulators and may adopt rules on related data provision requirements from market participants.
+It shall collect the data for assessing and monitoring wholesale energy markets as provided for in Article 8.

+2. National regulatory authorities shall cooperate at regional level via the Energy Community Regulatory Board and with the Agency in carrying out the monitoring of wholesale energy markets referred to in paragraph 1.
 For this purpose national regulatory authorities shall have access to relevant information held by the Agency which it has collected in accordance with paragraph 1 of this Article, subject to Article 10(2).
 National regulatory authorities may also monitor trading activity in wholesale energy products at national level.

-Member States Contracting Parties may provide for their national competition authority or a market monitoring body established within that authority to carry out market monitoring with the national regulatory authority.
+Member StatesContracting Parties may provide for their national competition authority or a market monitoring body established within that authority to carry out market monitoring with the national regulatory authority.
 In carrying out such market monitoring, the national competition authority or the market monitoring body shall have the same rights and obligations as the national regulatory authority pursuant to the first subparagraph of this paragraph, the second sentence of the second subparagraph of paragraph 3 of this Article, the second sentence of Article 4(2), the first sentence of Article 8(5), and Article 16.

-3. The Agency National regulatory authorities shall at least on an annual basis submit a report to the Commission the Secretariat on its their activities under this Regulation and make this report publicly available.
+3. The AgencyNational regulatory authorities shall at least on an annual basis submit a report to the Commission the Secretariat on its their activities under this Regulation and make this report publicly available.